Martin Mars ‘Experiences’ Offered

 Key Takeaways:

-• These experiences provide hands-on interaction with the massive aircraft before they are permanently relocated to museums.
+• These experiences allow participants to operate the massive aircraft on Sproat Lake before they are permanently retired to museums later this year.

-• The Hawaii Mars will go to the BC Aviation Museum, and the Philippine Mars will head to the Pima Air and Space Museum later this year, marking the end of their operational life as former Navy transports and waterbombers.
+• The Hawaii Mars will go to the BC Aviation Museum, and the Philippines Mars will head to the Pima Air and Space Museum, marking the end of their operational life as former Navy transports and waterbombers.

 See a mistake?
 Contact us.